Chess: Governance

 FIDE's most visible activity is organizing the World Chess Championship, a role it assumed in 1948.
 The current World Champion is Gukesh Dommaraju of India.
 The reigning Women's World Champion is Ju Wenjun from China.

 Other competitions for individuals include the World Junior Chess Championship, the European Individual Chess Championship, the tournaments for the World Championship qualification cycle, and the various national championships.
 Invitation-only tournaments regularly attract the world's strongest players.
 Examples include Spain's Linares event, Monte Carlo's Melody Amber tournament, the Dortmund Sparkassen meeting, Sofia's M-tel Masters, and Wijk aan Zee's Tata Steel tournament.

 Regular team chess events include the Chess Olympiad and the European Team Chess Championship.

+Another important FIDE activity is administering the international FIDE rating list, calculated monthly using the Elo rating system.
+Whereas formerly the minimum rating for inclusion on the list was 2200 (master level), it has since been reduced to 1200, allowing a large number of amateur events to be FIDE rated.
+FIDE also maintains separate rapid and blitz rating lists.

 The World Chess Solving Championship and World Correspondence Chess Championship include both team and individual events.
 These are held independently of FIDE by, respectively, the World Federation for Chess Composition (WFCC) and the International Correspondence Chess Federation (ICCF).

 Titles and rankings

 In order to rank players, FIDE, ICCF, and most national chess organizations use the Elo rating system developed by Arpad Elo.
-An average club player has a rating of about 1500; the highest FIDE rating of all time, 2882, was achieved by Magnus Carlsen on the March 2014 FIDE rating list.
+An average club player has a rating of about 1500.
+The highest FIDE rating of all time is 2882, which has been achieved by Magnus Carlsen twice, in May 2014 and August 2019.